sanchan24/RISC-V-Architecture/README.md

 # RISC-V-Architecture

-Implemented a single cycle RISC-V architectuecture
+Implemented a single cycle RISC-V architectuecture using vivado tool and with r type , I-type and B-type.